 Waffles are a breakfast staple at my house.
 We eat them just about every weekend, but they never get old.
 I try to mix it up and change the recipe often.
 Sometimes I add fruit or chocolate chips.
 Sometimes we have syrup or jam on top.

 Waffles can easily be junk food, made with bleached white flour, tons of sugar, and slathered in syrup.
 Just as easily though, they can be healthy.
 And just as delicious.

 When most people think of whole grains, they imagine a crusty brown bread with lots of texture.
 Not exactly the ideal waffle.
 The USDA recommends making half of your grains whole and I think that’s a pretty good starting place.
 For this recipe, I use equal parts whole-grain flour and unbleached all-purpose flour.
 For both, my go-to brand is Simple Truth.
-Its only sold at Kroger, but I have found it to be one of the few brands that doesn’t add barley flour and a bunch of minerals.
+It is only sold at Kroger, but I have found it to be one of the few brands that doesn’t add barley flour and a bunch of minerals.

 Why avoid barley flour?
 Its a personal choice not based entirely on nutrition.
 When you eat it, barley converts to malt while you’re chewing.
 Malt is a sugar that is perhaps the worst for your teeth.
 It’s the reason your kids’ dentist says those adorable goldfish crackers are so bad.
 I’m not a dentist, but I think my kids need all the help I can give them to avoid cavities.

-This recipe is adapted from Better Homes and Gardens Cookbook (12th Edition) (affiliate link)
+This recipe is adapted from Better Homes and Gardens Cookbook (12th Edition)